 Mandarin Tango™ Potentilla is recommended for the following landscape applications:

 Mass Planting, General Garden Use

 Mandarin Tango™ Potentilla is covered in stunning orange cup-shaped flowers at the ends of the branches from late spring to early fall that fade to yellow over time.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The small ferny compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.